 Rent for the Saint James House will be $450 a month

 Qualifications for Residents:

-- Have full-time work, school or volunteer positions arranged before arriving.
+- Have full-time work, school or volunteer positions arranged before arriving (as possible).
 (30 hours per week minimum.
 We encourage work that allows for time to focus on the community and church.)

 - 18 years old minimum

 - Desire to live in an intentional community and participate in a life of community

 - Willing to plan and cook dinner (solo or with a partner) 1x per week for the house residents

 - Willing to meet for morning prayer as a house

 - Willing to help with chores around the house